mdawar/pubsub/README.md

 broker.TryPublish("events", "A message that may not be received")

-// Buffered subscriptions can be used for guaranteed delivery with a non-blocking publish. bufferedSub := broker.SubscribeWithCapacity(1, "events") broker.Publish(context.TODO(), "events", "Guaranteed delivery message")
+// Buffered subscriptions can be used for guaranteed delivery with a non-blocking publish.
+// Publish will still block if any subscription's channel buffer is full, or any of the
+// subscriptions is an unbuffered channel. bufferedSub := broker.SubscribeWithCapacity(1, "events") broker.Publish(context.TODO(), "events", "Guaranteed delivery message")
 ```